Voilett-Roze/asus/Using-ipset.md

 * dynamically update iptables rules against IP addresses or ports without a significant performance penalty;
 * express complex IP address and port based rulesets with one single iptables rule and benefit from the speed of IP sets.

-# Tor, Countries, M$ Telemetry, BruteForceLogins Block
+# Tor and Countries Block
 Supports both IPSET 4 and 6

 This is an example of using [ipset utility](http://manpages.ubuntu.com/manpages/lucid/man8/ipset.8.html) with two different set types: iphash and nethash.
 The example shows how to block incoming connection from [Tor](https://www.torproject.org/) nodes (iphash set type — number of ip addresses) and how to block incoming connection from whole countries (nethash set type - number of ip subnets).